romunov/wolfexplorer/README.md

 If you are not using RStudio, just set working directory the project folder and run `runApp()`.

-If all goes well, you should see the application, displayed either in RStudio viewer pane or in your default broweser (preferably).
+If all goes well, you should see the application, displayed either in RStudio viewer pane or in your default browser (preferably).

 ![](./img/welcome.png)